kodethon/Docs/source/courses/problems_overview.rst

 .. code-block:: yaml

-    .submissions/
     test-name/
-        ADDITIONAL_TEST_FILE(s)
-        src/
-        test/
-        .submissions/
-        .snapshots/
+        autograder/
           .answers/
           .inputs/
           .arguments/
           .utils/
+        handout/
         .ref/

-- test-name/ADDITIONAL_TEST_FILE(s)
-    Adding additonal test files is completely optional.

-- src/
-    The src folder should contain the files you expect your users to have.

-- test/
-    The test folder can optionally contain a test submission that can be used to test grading.
+        .snapshots/
+        submission/

-- .submissions/
+        .submissions/
-    The submissions folder is where a student's latest submission will be stored.
-    Inside each submission folder will be the submitted files along with an output file with your test script's output.

-- .snapshots/
+- autograder/
-    The snapshots folder is where all student submissions are stored.
+    The folder that contains all files needed for grading a submission.

-- test-name/.answers/
+- autograder/.answers/
     The folder where answer files are stored after being added in the test cases.

-- test-name/.inputs/
+- autograder/.inputs/
     The folder where stdin files are stored after being added in the test cases.

-- test-name/.arguments/
+- autograder/.arguments/
     The folder where argument files are stored after being added in the test cases.

-- test-name/.utils/
+- autograder/.utils/
     Where utility files are stored.
 This folder should not be modified.

+- handout/
+    The handout folder should contain the files you expect your users to have.

-- test-name/.ref/
+- .ref/
     If you choose to use a reference program, the uploaded file(s) will be stored here

+- .snapshots/
+    The snapshots folder is where all student submissions are stored.

+- submission/
+    The submission folder can optionally contain a mock submission that can be used to test grading.

+- .submissions/
+    The submissions folder is where a student's latest submission will be stored.
+    Inside each submission folder will be the submitted files along with an output file with your test script's output.

 Custom
 --------------